rajannepal048/SQL_Practice_Begineer/README.md

 FROM employees
 WHERE hire_date BETWEEN "2023-01-04" AND "2023-01-07"
 ORDER BY last_name DESC;

----
 🧠 What I Learned
-- How to create and manipulate SQL databases and tables from scratch
+How to create and manipulate SQL databases and tables from scratch

-- Practical understanding of constraints and keys
+Practical understanding of constraints and keys

-- The importance of relationships in relational databases
+The importance of relationships in relational databases

-- How to retrieve and manage data using various queries and filters
+How to retrieve and manage data using various queries and filters

----

 🚀 How to Use This Project
-- Clone this repository to your local machine.
+Clone this repository to your local machine.

-- Open SQL Project.docx to view documented queries.
+Open SQL Project.docx to view documented queries.

-- Optionally, convert them into .sql and run in your local MySQL environment.
+Optionally, convert them into .sql format and run them in your local MySQL environment.